Synival/qscript/README.md

 ## Problems to Solve

-If your project's world contains objects with properties that are either modified from more than one part of your program or influenced by other objects, the world will become more difficult to manage as your project grows more complex and you have more objects to manage.
-Elements in a web page, for example, have a complex set of positional relationships to each other that must update accurately and efficiently when the browser is resized or additional content loads.
-Rather than completely recalculating all positions of those elements on every update - which is slow - it would be faster to make a single transformation concerning the exact thing that changed.
-Unfortunately, considering all the variables involved, such a transformation is difficult to determine and, if done incorrectly, would break the formatting permenantly.
+If a world contains objects with properties that are either 1) modified from more than one part of its program or 2) influenced by other objects, that world could become more difficult to manage as the program grows more complex and there are more objects to manage.
+Elements in a web page, for example, have a complex set of positional relationships to each other that must update accurately and efficiently when the browser is resized or additional content is loaded.
+Rather than completely recalculating all positions of those elements on every update - which is slow - it would be faster to make a single transformation derived from the precise variable(s) that changed.
+Unfortunately, for a such a system with so many factors that determine position, such a transformation is difficult to determine and, if done incorrectly, would break the formatting permanently.

 ## *qscript's* Solution

-*qscript* aims to solve these potential problems and make object management easier by tracking all object property modifications and their outside influences in their proper order.
+*qscript* aims to solve these potential problems and make object management easier by tracking all object property modifications and their outside influences in their order of execution.
 All modifications are executed from object scripts that can be dynamically inserted, removed, and re-ordered.
 Modifications influenced by the properties of other objects are tracked and updated as those properties change, eliminating the need to constantly check for such updates manually.

-When an object update is necessary, the affects objects of the world are *unwound* to their state before the modification occurred.
+When an object update is necessary, the affected objects of the world are *unwound* to their state before the modification occurred.
 The update is then performed and any scripts that were previously unwound are then *rewound* in their original order.
 The result is a world that can be easily and efficiently modified without fear of corrupting its state.

 ## Game Development Example